 Swaps

-If fresh chestnuts aren’t available, you can use vacuum-packed cooked chestnuts found in some supermarkets — they save time but miss the fresh roasted flavour.
+If fresh chestnuts aren’t available, you can use vacuum-packed cooked chestnuts found in some supermarkets (already cooked) — they save time but miss the fresh roasted flavour.
 I add these chestnuts to my shopping list during the warmer months, when fresh chestnuts are not available because they are a super healthy snack, filling, nutritious and satisfying but they are no where near as tasty as freshly roasted ones, just to warn you!

 Storage